CandyJanus/StarsectorCampaignModdingExamples/README.md

 # Bar Event Example Breakdown

-This template is a simple implementation mostly pulled from Wisp's tutorial at https://starsector.fandom.com/wiki/Modding_Quests and from Histidine's assistance.
+This template is a simple implementation partially pulled from Wisp's tutorial at https://starsector.fandom.com/wiki/Modding_Quests, from Histidine's assistance, and from vanilla code.
 It is a single bar event, not a quest chain, and is relatively bare-bones.

 It has the following files: